PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 15. Electrifying the Fence

-16. Testing your Fence
+16. Testing the voltage on your Fence

 17. Trouble Shooting